Test Runner tab

 Tooltip and Shortcut

-Navigate up in the stack trace and have the cursor jump to the corresponding location in the source code.
+Navigate up in the stack trace and have the caret jump to the corresponding location in the source code.

 Down the stack trace

-Navigate down in the stack trace and have the cursor jump to the corresponding location in the source code.
+Navigate down in the stack trace and have the caret jump to the corresponding location in the source code.

 Use Soft Wraps